jonessarae/microarray-analysis/README.md

-# microarray-analysis
+# Microarray Analysis using R

-Analysis of microarray data using R.
+Final project for AS.410.671(82), Gene Expression Data Analysis and Visualization.